-The other day, I received my first ever Instagram comment that my products are lovely, but just too expensive.
+The other day (2018 other day), I received my first ever Instagram comment that my products are lovely, but just too expensive.

 Rather than get angry, I decided to write a blog post on the cost of manufacturing our pj’s – something I have been meaning to do for a long time.
 Transparency is something that is so close to my heart.
 If more businesses showed transparency in what they do, I think the world would be a very different place.
 I want my customers to be able to understand why they pay more for my pyjamas than those from many main stream brands.
 I want other brands who are interested in manufacturing in Australia to understand the costs.
 I also think it is important to allow people to see inside a business or brand, so that perhaps they start to question why not all businesses are transparent.

-So here goes, a close up look at how our Pj’s are made and why they are priced the way they are (for the sake of brevity I am not making this hugely detailed.
-If you have ANY other questions, please leave them below so that others can see them too, or feel free to email me)………
+So here goes, an close up look at how our Pj’s are made and why they are priced the way they are...........

 The two primary costs in our PJ’s are the fabric costs and the cost of paying fair wages to those who actually Cut, Sew and Trim our garments (CMT).

-Fabric - Our GOTS certified organic cotton costs $16.50 per m.
+Fabric - Our GOTS certified organic cotton costs $19 per m (previously $16 when this post was first written in 2018).
 This cost encompasses the cotton yarn, the custom colouring of the yarn, the knitting of the fabric, and the screen printing of our designs.
 The GOTS certified organic cotton plants are grown in India and the cotton is spun into yarn in India.
 The knitting of the yarn into fabric, the colouring of the fabric and the hand screen printing of the fabric are all carried out right here in Australia.

-Cut Make Trim – The CMT of our garments is exactly what it sounds like – the cutting of the fabric, the sewing of all styles and the finishing of all pieces (snaps, buttons etc).
+Cut Make Trim – The CMT of our garments is exactly what it sounds like – the cutting of the fabric, the sewing of all styles and the finishing of all pieces (tags, labels, pressing etc).
 Of course, this cost varies from style to style.
-To give you an idea, here are the CMT costs for a few of our garments:
+To give you an idea, here are the CMT costs for our most popular products:

-Our CMT is carried out by a wonderful family owned business in Sydney, staffed with one amazing cutter, and a dozen ladies, who sew better than I ever will.
-This wonderful company are non stop busy making for some of Australia's most well known brands and we are so proud to be counted among them.
+Our CMT is carried out by a wonderful family owned business in Sydney who specialise in sewing with jersey fabric.
+Staffed with one amazing cutter and several dozen ladies, who sew better than I ever will, I feel so lucky to have found such amazing makers to work with.

 On top of these costs to actually have the item constructed, the following "additional costs" are also factored into each garment: